MSArturo/Projects/README.md

 This mode is used to delete the information saved on the image.
 Reading the content doesn't remove the text from the image, so this mode will do it.
 There's no way to recover the information after it's deleted.
 There's no need to used this mode before saving information, the information will be stored correctly anyway.

 # Some more information
-Only PNG images will be accepted, the console only shows images with this format.
-There's a test image in the folder named "Images", the password for the image is "python".
+Only PNG images will be accepted, the console only shows images with this format.\n There's a test image in the folder named "Images", the password for the image is "python".
 To ensure the correct functionality is important to don't rename any of the folders.